 Furthermore, the issue of inclusion of aSCT also arose in another appraisal TA577 (brentuximab vedotin for treating CD30-positive cutaneous T-cell lymphoma).
 The main clinical trial, in that appraisal, ALCANZA, permitted aSCT, although very few patients underwent transplant.
 The committee in TA577 accepted expert evidence that aSCT had become substantially more common in England since the date of the ALCANZA trial and that “brentuximab vedotin could be used as a bridge to transplant for some patients whose disease adequately responds to treatment, but that there was uncertainty about the exact proportion in clinical practice”.
 In these circumstances, the committee agreed that the proportion of patients undergoing aSCT incorporated in the economic model should be greater than that in ALCANZA.

-Therefore exactly the same issue arose in TA577, in relation to incorporation of aSCT in the economic model, as in the current appraisal of mogamulizumab, but a different approach was adopted.
+Therefore, exactly the same issue arose in TA577, in relation to incorporation of aSCT in the economic model, as in the current appraisal of mogamulizumab, but a different approach was adopted.
 Paragraph 6.2.15 of the Methods Guide states:

 “In addition, as far as possible, the Committee will want to ensure that their judgements regarding the cost-effective use of NHS resources are consistently applied between appraisals”.